 In general, you could think of the profile of Recruiting as a normal employee who is the total owner of recruiting.

-Just as the Recruiter, the Finance Admin has especial access which are only related to his/her area of expertise: Finance.
-This means that the Finance Admin can see all the payroll section, employee's financial section and all those features related to compensation.
+Just like the Recruiter, the Finance Admin has special access which is only related to his/her area of expertise: Finance.
+This means that the Finance Admin can see the payroll section, the employee's financial section, and all those features related to compensation.
 However, they will have limited access to documents, tasks, projects, goals, time off, and attendance.
 This means that:

 - They can import documents in bulk (usually needed for the payslips) but not delete them.

 - They can check other employees' attendance and time offs, but not edit them.

 - They, of course, have access to view other employees' projects and goals, but cannot manage them (unless involved).

 Finally, the employee belonging to this profile cannot edit their own attendance, approve their own time off requests, view their own confidential section, or have any access at all to the settings of Kenjo.

 Managers in Kenjo are those who have direct reports and are able to see their own information and that of their subordinates, except for payroll.
 They have no access at all to the reports or settings and have very few permission rights to other functionalities of Kenjo.
 In general, they would be able to view and edit the attendance of their subordinates (but not their own), approve the time offs of their direct and indirect reports (but not their own), view, edit and delete projects, see the performance feedback of subordinates and their profiles.
 Managers cannot edit or delete goals and can only have access to Recruiting if they are invited as Hiring Managers or Hiring members.

 There are many companies that wish their managers to have full visibility over the absences of their subordinates, despite the default profile doesn't grant that degree of visibility.
 In order to achieve this, you can use a custom profile.
 You can see how to do this in this other article.